Gall bladder cancer

 Your family doctor (GP) will talk to you about your symptoms.
 Your GP will do blood tests and refer you to hospital if they are concerned.
 Tests you might have include:

 Your doctor will pass a thin, flexible tube through your mouth and into your stomach and bowel.
 Here they can look at your bile duct and check for any abnormal changes.
 They can also inject dye into the duct and check for blockages on an X-ray.
+They may also take a tissue sample (biopsy) which can be checked for cancer.

-[Read more about ERCP].
+Read more about ERCP.

 Your doctor passes a thin, flexible tube through your mouth and down into your stomach and bowel.
 A device called a probe is then put through the tube.
 This uses sound waves to look at organs near to your gall bladder.